xPatrickCoding/CanaryFL/README.md

 - **ResNet18** — custom PyTorch implementation following He et al., 2016, all weights trained from scratch
 - **VGG11/13/16/19** (Torchvision, BSD-3-Clause) — architecture used via Torchvision, all weights trained from scratch

+### Federated Learning Aggregations
+Aggregation methods are implemented from scratch or using Flower (Apache 2.0).
+All custom implementations are released under the Apache 2.0 License.

+### Poisoning Attacks
+All poisoning attacks are implemented from scratch in this framework, following the methodologies described in the respective publications.
+Released under Apache 2.0.

 ## Third-Party Frameworks